Basit-Dev/Flask-Dashboard/README.md

 - Form shows the correct id for the user.
 - After changing details and updated - “User updated successfully” displays.
-- When changing the email to one that already exists - Error displays. **FAILED**
+- When changing the email to one that already exists - Error displays.
 - After clicking cancel - it takes you back to the user list.

 ---